|

 connectionless and reliable vs. unreliable packet networks.

-finish with MPLS.
-We'll trace the flow of TCP and IP packets from
+Then we progress through technologies: Frame Relay, ATM and finish with MPLS.
+We'll trace the flow of TCP and IP packets from server to client across Frame Relay, then see how the same TCP/IP works over MPLS.

 Part 1 Protocol Stacks and the OSI 7-Layer Reference Model